Closed-Loop Dual-Atom-Interferometer Inertial Sensor with Continuous Cold Atomic Beams: Experimental setup

-According to Eq. (\ref{equ:single singal}), if a single AI signal (either $S_1$ or $S_2$) is fed back for the closed-loop measurement, changes in the rotation rate and the acceleration will both cause the PID controller to output additional compensation to maintain the error signal at zero.
-If the differential signal of the dual AIs, i.e., $S_1-S_2$, is used for closed-loop phase-locking, then the Raman laser phase shift controlled by the PZT in the reflected path will compensate for the acceleration phase shift in real time, and the acceleration can subsequently be calculated based on the error signal from the PID controller.
-Because the error signal will always be locked at the zero point, the differential signal leads to the phase shift of $\phi_a-\Delta\phi-\phi_{r}^{0}=0$.
-Additionally, the sum signal gives the rotation rate under the real-time acceleration compensation condition in the forms of $S_1+S_2=2A+2B\cos\left(\phi_\Omega-\phi_0\right)+2n(t)$.
-This method realizes decoupled measurements of the rotation rate and the acceleration by using dual AIs with counterpropagating atomic beam sources.
+According to Eq. (\ref{equ:sum and different singal}), if the sum signal of the dual AIs, i.e., $S_1+S_2$, is fed back for the closed-loop measurement, changes in the acceleration will cause the PID controller to output additional compensation to maintain the error signal at zero.
+Then the Raman laser phase shift controlled by the PZT in the reflected path will compensate for the acceleration phase shift in real time, and the acceleration can subsequently be calculated using the output signal from the PID controller.
+Because the error signal will always be locked at the zero point, the differential signal leads to a phase shift of $\phi_a-\Delta\phi-\phi_{r}^{0}=0$.
+Additionally, the differential signal, $S_1-S_2$, gives the rotation rate during the real-time acceleration compensation, and the differential detection mode suppresses the common-mode noise.
+This method realizes decoupled measurements of the rotation rate and the acceleration using dual AIs with counterpropagating atomic beam sources.